Robyn Fralick: Ashland

 At Ashland, Fralick was 104–3 overall as a head coach, winning the 2017 NCAA Division II National Championship and reaching the title game the following year, as well.

 Bowling Green

 On April 3, 2018, Fralick was named head coach of the Bowling Green Women's Basketball program.

 After a slow first 2 years working to rebuild the Falcon program, Fralick led the Falcons to their first MAC Championship Game appearance since 2011, losing a hotly contested battle in Cleveland with Central Michigan, 77–72.
-For her efforts, Fralick was named the MAC Coach of the Year for the 2020–2021 season.
+For her efforts, Fralick was named the MAC Coach of the Year for the 2020–21 season.

+In 2022–23, Fralick's Falcons finished 31–7, winning 9 games against opponents with 20+ wins on the year throughout the season.
+In the postseason, BGSU advanced to the first WNIT Fab 4 in school history, defeating Liberty, Green Bay, Memphis, and Florida along the way before falling in the semifinals.

+Michigan State

+On March 31, 2023, Fralick was hired as the next head coach of the Michigan State women's basketball program, returning her to Mid-Michigan, where she grew up.

 Personal life

 Fralick is married to her husband Tim, they have a son, William, and a daughter, Clara.
-Her Husband Tim served as a volunteer assistant coach during her three years at Ashland.
+Tim served as a volunteer assistant coach during her three years at Ashland.